Dorset-Council-UK/cside-docs/docs/rights-of-way.md

 Create, edit and view Rights of Way.

+!!! note
+  Only Rights of Way Officers and Administrators will have access to create and edit.
+Rangers can close and reopen Rights of Way.

 ## Create a new Right of Way

 Click on the 'Create new Right of Way' button to get started.